tokenzoo/tokenzoo.github.io/primitives.md

 - [[NR04]]
 </details>

-## Signatures
+## Cryptographic Signatures

-Signatures are cryptographic schemes that allow to verify the authenticity of messages.
+Signatures are cryptographic schemes for verifying the authenticity of digital messages.

 <details>